tableau/connector-plugin-sdk/docs/example.md

 ## ![7]({{ site.baseurl }}/assets/pce-7.png) Connection Normalizer

 The component defines what makes up a unique connection.
-This can be implemented in JavaScript or directly in the XML file.
-Writing the required attributes list in XML is more performant, and is recommended for most connectors.
+This is best implemented directly in the XML file.
+Writing the required attributes list in XML is more performant than using a JavaScript file, and is recommended for most connectors.

 ```
 <required-attributes>